Elwazer20/pure_flutter_todo-app/README.markdown

-# Todo App - A Sleek Task Manager 📋
+# Todo App - Pure Task Manager 📋

 Welcome to **Todo App**, a clean and powerful task management app built with Flutter!
 This project showcases my mastery of `ChangeNotifier` for seamless state management, wrapped in a modern, user-friendly UI.
 It’s simple, efficient, and ready to shine on GitHub. 🚀